wavesjs/waves-ui/README.md

 #Segment visualizer

-Use this module to visualise data segments over a shared timeline.
+Use this module to visualize data segments over a shared timeline.
-The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance, and requires data to visualise and a `dataView` that describes how to use the data.
+The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance, and requires data to visualize and a `dataView` that describes how to use the data.

 ## Data
 Will be passed to a timeLine later.
 In this case a Backbone collection.